 Give your pet the gift of better dental health.

 Home dental care is extremely important in preserving oral health for dogs and cats.
 Home care may be started early in life to prevent early dental disease in puppies and kittens and to accustom them to having their mouth examined and teeth brushed.

-Regardless of the age at which it is started, home dental care on a regular basis helps to improve dental health and delay the need for professional dental procedures.
+Regardless of the age at which it is started, regular home dental care helps improve dental health and delay the need for professional dental procedures.
 The choice of home dental care options depends on many factors.
 Some questions to answer include:

 - How easy it is to handle my pet’s mouth?

 - How much time and effort am I willing to commit to my pet’s dental care?

 - Is ease of use of primary importance, even if the product or method may not be as effective?
 Remember, highly effective methods, such as teeth brushing, are not very effective if they are infrequently done.

 The table below provides a good overview of these options and factors.